 For the writing, I wrote the message on the cake with an edible pen in yellow.
 I then pressed edible silver balls into the yellow writing – they stuck into the fondant icing very well.

-I also bought some little colourful edible flowers from my local supermarket which were secured in place with a tiny blob of white icing.
+I also bought some little colorful edible flowers from my local supermarket which were secured in place with a tiny blob of white icing.

 Final touches involved adding the wafer stick (to look like a scroll) with a little pink ribbon.
 And some nice silver ribbon around the side of the cake which was secured with a pin.

-This is a simple elegant graduation cake that would suit a boy and again extremely easy to make
+This is a simple elegant graduation cake that would suit anyone and is, again, extremely easy to make

 Ingredients/Tools: